kunman93/SpaceRunner/README.md

 ![go to shop](https://github.zhaw.ch/islermic/PM3-HS20-IT19a_WIN-Team03/blob/master/instruction_resources/shop.gif)

-Here you can buy and Manage Upgrades or Playermodels
+Here you can buy and manage Upgrades or Playermodels
 * Upgrades
   * 1.5x PowerUp Chance
   * Double duration of Coin PowerUp